 Chasing – We also suggest teaching your dogs to sit, stay, and come to prevent them from running away since going after small prey is an urge some of your dogs can’t resist.

 Jumping up on people – Pets are jumpy and will get excited when someone comes to your house and visit.
 They might also jump onto your visitors.
 This may be cute.
-However, some people can be bothered with this kind of gesture.
+However, some people can be bothered by this kind of gesture.
 We suggest teaching your dog good manners.

 Eating poop – Eating poop is, of course, a nasty habit that is out of preference, boredom, and even malnutrition.
 Humans will never understand or even accept dogs eating poop as a natural behavior.